Jamesken23/EGFL/README.md

 > - tensorflow 1.15.0

-# The construction tools of bytecode CFG
+# The construction tools
 We use a public tool [BinaryCFGExtractor](https://github.com/Messi-Q/BinaryCFGExtractor) to compile a smart contract bytecode into the opcode and corresponding control flow graph (CFG).
 This compilation tool is mentioned in the paper [Cross-modality mutual learning for enhancing smart contract vulnerability detection on bytecode](https://dl.acm.org/doi/10.1145/3543507.3583367) and we provide the source code for this tool.

 To construct a CFG of bytecode, you also can use the public tool [evm_cfg_builder](https://github.com/crytic/evm_cfg_builder).

 We generally use various graph neural networks to handle the CFG and learn the graph features.
-To learn the graph features of the bytecode CFG, we primainly adopt the GCN model, and refer to some related Github works, such as [GraphExtractor](https://github.com/Messi-Q/SourceGraphExtractor) and [AME](https://github.com/Messi-Q/AMEVulDetector).
+To learn the graph features of the bytecode CFG, we primarily adopt the GCN model, and refer to some related Github works, such as [GraphExtractor](https://github.com/Messi-Q/SourceGraphExtractor) and [AME](https://github.com/Messi-Q/AMEVulDetector).

-# The construction tools from Solidity source code to Ethereum bytecode
+# The compilation tools
 If you do not collect enough Ethereum bytecode as your training dataset, you can use the [Solidity compiler](https://github.com/ethereum/solidity/releases) to compile the Solidity source code into Ethereum bytecode.
-Besides, you can aslo use the [Bytecode to Opcode Disassembler](https://etherscan.io/opcode-tool) to convert the bytecode into the opcode.
+Besides, you can also use the [Bytecode to Opcode Disassembler](https://etherscan.io/opcode-tool) to convert the bytecode into the opcode.

 As a supplement, you can employ an online Solidity Compiler [remix](https://remix.ethereum.org/) to compile the Solidity source code into Ethereum bytecode.

-We will continue to add and update more details on this work.